psh4nk/text-parser/java/README.md

 To compile and run:

     javac flesch.java
     java flesch

     OR

+    javac flesch.java
     java flesch [FILENAME]

-This program takes about 14 seconds to run.
+This program takes about 13 seconds to run.